Activities for teenagers in the school holidays

 Yoga with Adriene: Free online course, surprisingly engaging to teen girls.
 Also to stressed out mums.

 Headspace: I know, they’re going to roll their eyes, but make them do it.
 Pay them if necessary – I bet by the end of a week of Headspace meditation they’ll enjoy it (although they probably won’t admit it to your face).
-It’s seriously good for changing how you think about things, including coronavirus anxiety.
+It’s seriously good for changing how you think about things, including the anxiety of having nothing to do.

 Take a course with the OLLIE foundation: A fabulous teen mental health charity, the OLLIE offer online courses to help teenagers understand their own anxiety, and cope with overwhelm during this very difficult time.